How To Build a Website From Scratch in Less Than 1 Hour!

 As you can see, the cost of a domain is very reasonable.
 Prices range from just a couple dollars and up.
 There are some premium domains that can cost up to a few thousand Dollars, but in most cases the prices are very low.

-Buy an SSL Certificate
+How to Build a Website – Buy an SSL Certificate

+You cannot effectively learn how to build a website without learning about SSL certificates.
 Buying an SSL certificate for your domain is optional, but not buying it means you’re off to a bad start with your site.

 The SSL (Security Sockets Layer) certificate is a protocol that protects communications on the internet.
 It protects sensitive user data such as credit card numbers, passwords, etc. Although the SSL certificate is very important especially for eCommerce sites, all sites should have one.